espruino/EspruinoDocs/devices/RGBLed.md

 * pins (Array) - Three pins, for Red, Green, and Blue
 * initialState (Boolean) - Optional.
 LED is on by default but you can change it with this parameter.
 * initialColor (String) - Optional.
 Initial color is set to "#FFFFFF" but you can change it with this parameter.

-* isAnode (Boolean) - Set this to true to indicate the LED is a common anode LED.
+`function invert(inv)` - Set `inv` to true to indicate the LED is a common anode LED (eg all LEDs connected to VCC rather than GND).
 Defaults to false, indicating a common cathode LED.

 `function on()` - Turn the Led on using previous color value.
 Stops the interval operation, if any.